Yudas1337/ExorLock_Ransomware/README.md

 </pre>

 # ExorLock Ransomware :
-ExorLock is a ransomware to lock and encrypt all files in the server and auto create index.php files to deface the websites.
+ExorLock is a ransomware to lock and encrypt all files in the server and auto create index.php file to deface the websites.
 ExorLock Ransomware is coded in PHP

 # Features :
 <ul>